openedx/docs.openedx.org/source/community/release_notes/redwood.rst

 -  The default minimum password length has been updated from 2 characters to 8 characters. `(PR) <https://github.com/openedx/edx-platform/pull/33373>`_.

-   -  If you have an existing password, this change alone will not force you to update it.
+   -  For users with an existing password, this change alone will not force you to update it.
 However if you reset your password or go to change it, you'll have to conform to the new guidelines.
 If you would like to force people to update their password, you'll